renahime/NotPinterest/README.md

 * Users can delete a Board

 ## Pins
-* Users can reac/view Pins
+* Users can read/view Pins
 * Users can create a Pin
 * Users can edit a Pin
 * Uses can delete a Pin

 ## AWS
 Logged in Users can
-* Locate their spot with Google Maps Api
+* Upload images for their boards or pins to AWS S3

 ## Personalized Feed
 * Logged in Users can choose cateogories they are interested in and have a personalized feed